-Bricks, blocks and hive stands can be used to keep the bee hive off the ground and bring the hive to a more convenient working height.
+Concrete slabs or blocks and hive stands can be used to keep the bee hive off the ground and also bring the hive to a more convenient working height.

-As long as you only apply product to the exterior of the hive (the bees take care of the interior) and you allow plenty of time for the hive to dry and air out before populating, the bees do not mind what you use.
+There are many ways of weather proofing or protecting the timber according to your taste, from natural waxes and oils to synthetic paints and stains.
+Only apply product to the exterior surfaces of the bee hive (the bees take care of the interior) and allow plenty of time for the hive to dry and air out before populating.

 Timber beehives correctly treated and maintained should last years although we have hives in our apiaries that are decades old.